 IMPACT Early Intervention Program

-Plus, the return on an early intervention investment is tremendous – it can lower future medical costs on average by 18%, lower overall claim costs on average by 26%, and reduce by 15% on average the time required to resolve a claim.*
+The return on an early intervention investment is tremendous – a Liberty Mutual and Heimsman study determined it can lower future medical costs an average of 18%, lower overall claim costs an average of 26%, and reduce the time required to resolve a claim an average of 15%.

 Here’s how it works: